 Focusing on getting new clients means constantly having to find new people to fill your sales pipeline.
 There is then a time lag as you wait for them to move from being leads to prospects to clients.
 Loyal customers have already been on that journey.
 Therefore, it is more effective to retain a loyal client than constantly replace them with “new” clients.

-Now calculate all the marketing time and money you have spent to get them to Adoption.
+Now calculate all the marketing time and money you have spent to get them to Buy in.
 How much more would it take to help them become loyal as opposed to replacing them with new customers and starting again?

 So as Bryony Thomas points out in her book Watertight Marketing, “Keeping the customers you spent money acquiring is essential to making a profit”.